tus/tus-resumable-upload-protocol/protocol.md

 ### Checksum

-Clients and Servers MAY implement and use this extension to verify data integrity per chunk.
-In this case the Server MUST add the `checksum` element to the `Tus-Extension` header.
+Clients and Servers MAY implement and use this extension to verify data integrity of each `PATCH` request.
+If supported the Server MUST add `checksum` to the `Tus-Extension` header.

 A Client MAY include the `Content-MD5` header and its appropriate value in a `PATCH` request.
-The value MUST be the Base64 encoded string of the MD5 digest of the entire chunk which is currently uploading as defined in [RFC2616 Section 14.15 Content-MD5](http://www.w3.org/Protocols/rfc2616/rfc2616-sec14.html#sec14.15).
+The value MUST be the Base64 encoded string of the MD5 digest of the request body
+[RFC2616 Section 14.15 Content-MD5](http://www.w3.org/Protocols/rfc2616/rfc2616-sec14.html#sec14.15).
-Once all the data of the current uploading chunk has been received by the Server it MUST verify the uploaded chunk against the provided checksum.
+Once the entire request has been received the Server MUST verify the against the provided checksum.
 If the verification succeeds the Server continues processing the data.
 In the case of mismatching checksums the Server MUST abort handling the request and MUST respond with the tus-specific `460 Checksum Mismatch` status code.
 In addition the file and its offsets MUST not be updated.

 If the hash cannot be calculated at the beginning of the upload it MAY be included as a trailer.
-If the Server can handle trailers, this behavior MUST be promoted by adding the `checksum-trailer` element to the `Tus-Extension` header.
+If the Server can handle trailers, this behavior MUST be promoted by adding the `checksum-trailer` to the `Tus-Extension` header.
 Trailers, also known as trailing headers, are headers which are sent after the request's body has been transmitted already.
 Following [RFC 2616](http://www.w3.org/Protocols/rfc2616/rfc2616-sec3.html#sec3.6.1) they